zazuko/rdf-parser-csvw/README.md

 A CSV on the Web parser with [RDFJS Stream interface](https://github.com/rdfjs/representation-task-force/).

+⛓️‍💥 Fork of rdf-ext/rdf-parser-csvw converted to ESM, including some tweaks and fixes

 ## Usage

 The package exports the parser as a class, so an instance must be created before it can be used.